What is a Natural Sapphire?

 All of us who love gemstones want to own natural stones.
-Though high quality synthetics exist for many gems such as sapphire and ruby, interest in the synthetics is low, even though the synthetic corundum is chemically identical to natural ruby and sapphire.
+Though high-quality synthetics exist for many gems such as sapphire and ruby, interest in the synthetics is low, despite the fact that synthetic corundum is chemically identical to natural ruby and sapphire.

 Synthetic sapphire produced by the flame fusion process is made up of crystals of aluminum oxide, just like natural sapphire.
-Though many people would refer to these synthetic gems as 'fake,' that is not really accurate.
-The synthetic sapphire is real sapphire.
+Though many people would refer to these synthetic gems as 'fake', that is not really accurate.
+Synthetic sapphire is real sapphire.
 It's just not natural sapphire.
-And that makes it less interesting for most buyers.
+This makes it less interesting for most buyers.

 So where do we draw the line?
-Here is the opinion of one dealer who deals in expensive sapphire:
+Here is the opinion of one dealer who trades high value sapphire:

 If extreme heating of a sapphire is acceptable to you, you have